-3. You can't take it into the shops and spend it
+3. You can't take it to the shops and spend it.

 It is important not to put all your eggs in one investment basket (especially with something so unpredictable as gold) and diversify your investments across different kinds of assets.